 New Zealand has publicly-funded state schools and state-integrated schools, with the latter being mainly Catholic and charging low “attendance dues”, as well as fee-charging private schools that receive some government subsidies.
 While international students – mainly drawn from China, South Korea and Japan – attend all types of school, the term international school is rarely used.

 The New Zealand school year runs from late January to mid-December.
 Education is compulsory from age six to 16 and schooling is free to citizens and permanent residents from age five to 19.
-Gross enrolment exceeds 100 per cent of the primary and secondary age group and is more than 80 per cent for tertiary education.
+Gross enrolment exceeded 100 per cent of the primary and secondary age group and was 80 per cent for tertiary education in 2020.

 For information on all New Zealand international schools, you can visit: www.internationalschoolsearch.com